 The retailer, Liberty Sunoco, 2615 Liberty Way, McKeesport, earns a $500 selling bonus.

-The Lottery cannot confirm the identity of last night's Cash 5 jackpot winner until the prize is claimed and the ticket is validated.
+The prize must be claimed and the ticket validated before the Lottery can identify a winner.
 Cash 5 winners have one year from the drawing date to claim prizes.

-In the 2011-12 fiscal year, in addition to awarding nearly $205 million in prizes to Allegheny County winners, the Pennsylvania Lottery contributed nearly $122 million to programs serving the county's older residents.
+In the 2012-13 fiscal year, in addition to awarding more than $231.3 million in prizes to Allegheny County winners, the Pennsylvania Lottery contributed more than $359.2 million to programs serving the county's older residents.